HicResearch/TREEHOOSE/doc/architecture/Architecture.md

    data sets from the data lake.
 1. Researchers can create and connect to approved workspaces through the Service Workbench web application.
-   They get secure access to compute resources using Amazon AppStream.
-Details of connecting to workspaces is available within the Web App.
+   They get secure access to compute resources using Amazon AppStream 2.0.
 1. On research completion the researcher can request egress of research results.
-1. The egress request is processed through a Data Egress App add-on with a comprehensive review process with multiple approvers before the data is available to be downloaded.
+1. The egress request is processed through a Data Egress App add-on with a comprehensive review process with multiple approvers before the data is available for download.
-1. Egress requests that are approved can be downloaded by Data Egress Managers downloadable version of the data that Data Egress Manager There is a configurable limit to the number of downloads which can be made.
+1. Egress requests that are approved can be downloaded by Data Egress Managers and shared with the Researcher who requested the data egress.
+  There is a configurable limit to the number of downloads which can be made.
 1. Audit & Compliance teams get full visibility into all user activities resulting in AWS API calls through centralised CloudTrail logs.
-Additionally, they get breakglass access to all TRE projects/accounts in the TRE through a Lambda function role in Audit account.
+Additionally, they get breakglass access to all TRE projects/accounts in the TRE through a Lambda function role in the Audit account.

 ## Component Overview